IncioMan/IncioBot/README.md

 ## Usage

 The project needs to be build using maven
-In order to build the frontend project, a vaadin license is needed (it can be place in the root of the project, for example)
+In order to build the frontend project, a vaadin license is needed (it can be placed in the root of the project, for example)

 Run this command in the root folder